dtcristo/middleman-rackspace/README.md

 * On deploy, delete files on the server that have been removed from the build.
 * Invalidate cache after deploy.
-* Integrate with git to deploy from a branch.
 * Improve CLI to deploy from a pre-built `build_ENVIRONMENT_TIMESTAMP.tar.gz`.
 * Improve error handling.